 Prevention of Seasonal Influenza A and B Virus Infections

-Influenza is an acute viral infection; influenza viruses spread from person to person mainly through large-particle respiratory droplet transmission.100 In the US, epidemics of seasonal influenza occur annually, usually during late fall through early spring.100 Influenza viruses can cause illness in any age group; children have highest rate of infection.100 Influenza can exacerbate underlying medical conditions or lead to pneumonia in certain individuals.100 Individuals ≥65 years of age, children <2 years of age, and individuals with chronic medical conditions have highest risk of influenza-related complications and death.100
+Influenza is an acute viral infection;100 166 influenza viruses spread from person to person mainly through large-particle respiratory droplet transmission.100 166 In the US, annual epidemics of seasonal influenza occur, usually during the fall or winter.100 Influenza viruses can cause illness in any age group; children have highest rate of infection.100 166 Influenza can exacerbate underlying medical conditions or lead to pneumonia in certain individuals.100 166 Adults ≥65 years of age, children <2 years of age, and individuals with chronic medical conditions have highest risk of influenza-related complications and death.100 166

-Annual vaccination is the most effective strategy for preventing seasonal influenza and its complications.100
+Annual vaccination is the primary means of preventing seasonal influenza and its complications.100

 FluMist Dosage and Administration